Daily habits for radiant skin

 The sun gives off UV rays that can harm the skin.
 When our skin gets too much exposure to the sun, it can cause sunburns, dark spots, wrinkles, and serious problems like skin cancer.
 UV rays also damage collagen and elastin, making the skin loose and less firm.
 To protect your skin, use sunscreen, wear protective clothing, and avoid direct sunlight during the hottest hours of the day.

 Our diet is also a crucial part of skincare.
 Most of the time, we avoid healthy food and choose junk over nutritious options.
-It is important to understand the value of getting proper nutrients throughout the day.
-To achieve glowing skin, eat fruits like papaya, oranges, watermelon, berries, cucumber, and pomegranates.
+It is essential to understand the value of getting proper nutrients throughout the day.
+Eat fruits like papaya, oranges, watermelon, berries, cucumber, and pomegranates to achieve glowing skin.
 Green tea is a better choice than milk tea.

-Eating too much sugar and junk food can cause pimples, and make the skin age faster.
-If we don’t get enough vitamins, our skin becomes weak and can slow down the healing process.
+Eating too much sugar and junk food can cause pimples and make the skin age faster.
+If you don’t get enough vitamins, your skin becomes weak and can slow down the healing process.
 Drinking too little water makes the skin dry and dull.
 To keep your skin healthy, eat vegetables and healthy fats, and drink plenty of water.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!